Leadership Development Survey Course

-HDC currently offers LDSC once per year (December-June).
+HDC currently offers LDSC once per year (January-June).
 Participants should anticipate committing approximately 65 hours over the 7 month course, including a day-long Saturday retreat, eleven 5-hour learning sessions, networking happy hours, and individual work in preparation of our learning sessions.

 It’s free to apply, but if accepted, the course is $325; at least 80% of which is to be paid by the participant’s employer.
 Full and partial scholarships are available.

 Please review our LDSC Overview 2020, which includes an overview of our course sessions, to make sure the program is right for you and your employer.
 Questions?
 Don’t hesitate to contact Loren Tierney, HDC’s Member Services Director, for more information about the application or program specifics.